emccorson/onsenguide/GUIDE.md

   - `auto-scroll`: Snap to items.
 In other words, the carousel can't ever stop moving in between items.
   - `auto-scroll-ratio`: How much the carousel needs to be moved before it will snap to the next item.
-The value is between 0 and 1.
-We have it set pretty low here.
+The value can range between 0 and 1.
+We have it set pretty low here so it doesn't take much swiping to automatically scroll.

 There are plenty more carousel attributes and methods.
 Take a look at the API docs for the full list.